 The Confidence Loop: How Small Wins Lead to Bigger Stages

-Confidence in public speaking isn’t born, it’s built.
+Confidence in management and public speaking isn’t born, it’s built.
 And it’s built through a process known as the confidence loop.

 Whether you’re giving your first team update or speaking on a main stage, every speaker starts the same way: by taking a small step.